 EoE Management

 There is no one preferred treatment for EoE.
-Goals and treatment preferences may differ based on age or lifestyle of the patient; therefore, the therapeutic approach should focus on shared decision-making.1,2 This should occur each time treatment is adjusted, and follow-up endoscopy and re-evaluation planned as well (Figure 1).
-Shared decision making is critical for supporting patients’ and helping them adhere to therapy and reach their treatment goals.3
+Goals and treatment preferences may differ based on age or lifestyle of the patient; therefore, the therapeutic approach should focus on shared decision-making.1,2 This should occur each time treatment is adjusted, with follow-up endoscopy and re-evaluation planned as well (Figure 1).
+Shared decision-making is critical for supporting patients’ and helping them adhere to therapy and reach their treatment goals.3

-The goals of treatment are also be discussed and followed for each follow-up appointment, which are to minimize symptoms and endoscopic histopathologic features of EoE.
+The goals of treatment should be discussed and followed for each follow-up appointment, which are to minimize symptoms and endoscopic histopathologic features of EoE.
 Figure 2 shows a graphic representation of the difference between symptom maxima and minima.
-Overall, maximal symptoms are dysphagia with every meal despite modified, soft-solid diet, and minimal symptoms are complete absence of symptoms with an absence of endoscopic features of inflammation, an esophageal diameter of greater than 20 mm, and 0 eosinophils per high-powered field.1
+Overall, maximal symptoms include dysphagia with every meal despite a modified, soft-solid diet, and minimal symptoms include the complete absence of symptoms, the absense of endoscopic features of inflammation, an esophageal diameter of greater than 20 mm, and 0 eosinophils per high-powered field.1

 Figure 2: Goals of EoE management.1

-Effective treatment leads to normalization of disease features and ineffective treatment does not.1 How this paradigm changes now that dupilumab has been approved by the Food and Drug Administration for adolescents and adults with EoE has yet to be determined.
+Effective treatment leads to normalization of disease features, and ineffective treatment does not.1 The extent to which this paradigm will changes now that dupilumab has been approved by the Food and Drug Administration for adolescents and adults Do we need to mention that it’s now approved for children as young as 1 weighing at least 15 kg? with EoE has yet to be determined.

-Management of patients with eosinophilic esophagitis (EoE), especially as treatment of patients begins to include biologic therapy, is optimized when using a multidisciplinary approach.5,6 For patients with EoE, this approach optimizes the continuum of care.
+Management of patients with eosinophilic esophagitis (EoE), especially as treatment increasingly includes biologic therapy, is optimized when using a multidisciplinary approach.5,6 For patients with EoE, this approach optimizes the continuum of care.

 References